 Left side of screen: Tap on the Accompaniments List icon (notes on a wavy musical staff) to slide out a menu of available accompaniments, then tap on your selection.
 If no accompaniment is playing, tap Start to restart playing of the current selection or tap a new menu selection to begin playing it.
 If an accompaniment is already playing, stop it by tapping either Stop or the current menu selection.
 Whenever a playing accompaniment is either stopped or changed to a new selection, the current measure will finish before the change occurs.
 Scroll for additional accompaniments.
-Descriptions are on the Accompaniments page on this website.
-To load a different set of Accompaniments, go to Toolbox Icon→Accompaniments, tap the arrow to open a menu showing the Accompaniment Files available on this device, then tap your selection followed by Apply.
+To load a different set of Accompaniments, go to Options→Accompaniments, tap the arrow to open a menu showing the Accompaniment Files (sets of musical textures) available on this device, then tap your selection followed by Apply.

-Accompaniments Tab: Tap Start or Stop to begin or end the accompaniment.
-When you tap Stop, the accompaniment will complete the current measure before ending.
+Accompaniments Menu: Tap Start or Stop to play or halt the selected accompaniment.
+When you tap Stop, the accompaniment will complete the current measure before ceasing to play.

 Accompaniment Progress Indicator

 Top center of screen: The Accompaniment Progress Indicator is visible only when the accompaniment plays.
 It consists of two parts.
 The first is a small dot that moves across the screen from left to right; it indicates how far the current accompaniment has progressed through a cycle.
 To its left is a series of three numbers separated by colons in the form Cycle:Measure:Beat.
-The first number indicates how many cycles have been played of the current accompaniment, including the one in progress.
-When the dot returns to the left, the cycle number increases and the tonic changes (if Auto Change Accompaniment is on) and, if Auto Change Tonic is on).
+The first number indicates how many cycles have been played of the current accompaniment, including the cycle in progress.
+When the dot returns to the left, the cycle number increases (if Auto Change Accompaniment is on) and, if Auto Change Tonic is on, the tonic changes.
 The second number indicates which measure of the accompaniment cycle is currently playing, while the third number indicates the beat within the current measure.
 The Measure and Beat values change synchronously with the blinking of the dots near the center of the Melody Palette, which compose the Measure Indicator and Rhythm Beat Indicator.

 Center of screen: To play melodies, sweep one or more fingers across the Melody Palette or tap it with one, two, five or more fingers.

 To explore the layout of Bandojo’s 2-D musical keyboard, called a Melody Palette, tap buttons within a row from left to right to play the consecutive notes of a scale.
-Start on a red button (“Do”) to lead with the current tonic.
-The scale will automatically match the chosen accompaniment, even if it is not playing.
-Scales and modes include Major, Minor, Dorian, Phrygian, Lydian, and Mixolydian.
-There are also a few examples of non-Western scales or modes, such as Melakarta Marva (India) and Byzantine hard chromatic (Greece), and of non-heptatonic scales, such as the pentatonic Ryo-sen (Japan).
+Start on a red button (“Do” or “1”) to lead with the current tonic.
+The scale will automatically match that of the current accompaniment, even if it is not playing.
+Western scales (sometimes called modes) include Major, Minor, Dorian, Phrygian, Lydian, and Mixolydian.
+There are also a few examples of non-Western scales, such as Melakarta Marva (India) and Byzantine hard chromatic (Greece), and of non-heptatonic scales, such as the pentatonic Ryo-sen (Japan).
 The current scale type is displayed on the Tonic Controller.

-Most accompaniment names reference the mode; a few do not.
+Most accompaniment names reference the scale; a few do not.
 For example:

 Either three or four octaves are available (depending on Pitch Map selection), arranged with lowest pitch at the bottom left and highest at the top right.
-Along L-jumping diagonals running upward from right to left, you may find two, three, or four identically colored notes.
-These notes sound the same.
-The next diagonal row up plays one octave higher.
+Along L-jumping diagonals running upward from right to left, you may find two, three, or four identically colored (and labeled) buttons.
+These play notes that sound the same.
+The next diagonal up of that color plays one octave higher.

 Button color indicates scale note.
 For instance, red is always the first note of the scale (known as the tonic or key).
-Go to Toolbox Icon→Scales & Tuning, and set Solfege Display to Full to see the mapping of buttons to scale notes, scale degree numbers, or pitch names.
-This will also cause some number of dots to be drawn above or below each button’s label, indicating that button’s octave register, and making it easy to tell whether buttons of the same color play the same or different notes.
+Go to Options→Scales & Tuning, and set Solfege Display to Full to see the mapping of buttons to scale notes, scale degree numbers, or pitch names.
+This will also cause some number of dots to be drawn above or below each button’s label, indicating that button’s octave register, and making it easy to tell whether buttons of the same color play the same or different (octave-separated) pitches.

 See Tonic Controller, Melody Range and Pitch Map in this help file for additional information on using the Melody Palette to play melodies, which is its default Harmony mapping mode.